JorjaFox/website/content/posts/library/recaps/csi/grissoms-divine-comedy.md

 permalink: /recaps/csi/:title/
 showslug: csi
 date: 2008-04-03
+description: "Grissom is called while he has walking pneumonia, in order to solve a gang case after the grand jury's witness is murdered."
 ---

 ## Synopsis

-Grissom is called while he has walking pneumonia, in order to solve a gang case after the grand jury's witness is murdered.
+Grissom and his team battle the flu when they are called upon by D.D.A.
+Madeline Klein to investigate the deaths of several key witnesses for a grand jury case against a dangerous Las Vegas gang.

 ## Review